 Installing ADT Self Setup

-The first thing I did after receiving my ADT Self Setup package was unpack everything.
-What immediately jumped out at me was the size and shape of the base station.
-It’s a rectangular tower about six inches tall and four inches at the base.
-It wasn’t going to fit in with my entertainment system where I originally intended to put it, nor would it look good there.
-Fortunately, I had some extra space next to my router.
+The first thing we did after receiving our ADT Self Setup package was unpack everything.
+What immediately jumped out at us was the size and shape of the base station.
+It’s bigger than we thought, so we needed to change our plan of putting it on our entertainment system.
+Fortunately, we had some extra space next to our router, which was a better place for a stronger internet connection anyway.

 Packages